Healer-fuzz/healer-fuzz/docs/corpus/README.md

-This directory lists the examined test cases that we use to verify the correctness of leaded relationes.
+This directory lists all the examined test cases that we used to verify the correctness of learned relationes.
+Each enrty in this directory contains detailed information about call sequence.